mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 In the ``Beam centre`` tab:

 #.
-Check that detector is set to ``main-detector`` and click run
+Make a note of the four values representing the front/main detector centre positions.
 #.
-Check the values in the first row (Centre Position - Rear) have changed on completion
+Check that detector is set to ``main-detector`` and click run.
 #.
+Check the values in the first row (Centre Position - Rear) have changed on completion.
-Change the detector to ``Hab`` and re-run ensuring only the values for the front has changed
+#.
+Change the detector to ``Hab`` and re-run ensuring only the values for the front has changed.
 #.
 For both a plot should appear, as the centre finder is running  with four lines.
 #.
 The four lines should gradually get closer together.